lxaw/j-ocr/readme.md

 # Model to Recognize Kanji, Hiragana, and Katakana Characters.

+## TO DO:
+Train on more slanted / warped images.
+Some of the bad classifications come from the really messed up images; we can just make more testing examples.

 Will be prettier soon.

 To be used in future pdf -> text pipeline.